vipickering/vincentp/_posts/2013-11-20-a-smarter-jekyll-workflow.md

 Once I have done this I simply delete all the Jekyll files from the live repository, regenerate the site and commit.

 The entire process becomes very quick, it keeps your commits clean and targeted so you are always aware what is and isn’t in your committed code and not a branch swap in sight, everything is in the master.
-The beauty of this approach also means if you really want to use a branch on the development repository you still can, it’s not getting in the way of your usual use of Github it’s just abstracting the live deploy from the branching mess you had to begin with and giving you the freedom to use Github to it’s full power.
+The beauty of this approach also means if you really want to use a branch on the development repository you still can, it’s not getting in the way of your usual use of GitHub it’s just abstracting the live deploy from the branching mess you had to begin with and giving you the freedom to use GitHub to it’s full power.

-You also get the added bonus that your live site is self-contained so should you ever decide to not host it on Github you can just upload it where ever you like and keep using your dev environment set up as is.
+You also get the added bonus that your live site is self-contained so should you ever decide to not host it on GitHub you can just upload it where ever you like and keep using your dev environment set up as is.

 <h2 id="automater">Building The Automater Workflow.</h2>